ZetaRet/nest-react-factory-example1/setup.md

 ## Nest

 Create new nest project in parent projects folder using `nest new nest-backend` after `cd ./../` and use its contents along with `react-frontend` to assemble the nested react project.
 This will install all `node_modules` automatically.
 Enter `cd ./nest-backend/` and save in zip for later if you wish using `zip -r node_modules.zip node_modules`, the method is useful for both `vendor` folder and node.

+To install react use `npx create-react-app react-frontend` in the parent projects folder and enter openssh password if prompted.
+Another way is to startup with webpack and babel.
+Get back to the parent projects folder and type `mkdir react-frontend-webpack` and `cd react-frontend-webpack/`.
+Continue the installation with `npm init -y` then `npm install react react-dom` and `npm install webpack webpack-cli webpack-dev-server babel-loader @babel/core @babel/preset-env @babel/preset-react html-webpack-plugin --save-dev` finally `npm install style-loader css-loader --save-dev`.
+This method requires configuration of webpack and babel files, creation of first react components and html template including any npm scripts.